The 10 Poorest Cities In Pennsylvania For 2025

-The poorest places in Pennsylvania are Shamokin and Johnstown for 2023 based on Saturday Night Science.
+The poorest places in Pennsylvania are Mckees Rocks and Mckeesport for 2025 based on Saturday Night Science.

 Like all states, Pennsylvania has certain places that are going on hard times.
 These Pennsylvania places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.